Love The Kerala Kasavu Saree? Here's Where To Get It

 Binks

 Design and communications wiz, Shalini Raman raids her aunt's (who's a Malayali) wardrobe for her Onam sarees.
 We have no complaints since that is the norm with most folks mentioned above.
 However, she let us know about Binks and their limited-edition Kasavu Kit.
 So did home chef Sreedevi Mohan.
 Sreedevi recommended it to us along with the fact that she buys from Karalkada, an offline store in Kerala.
-For ladies still learning the fine art of saree draping, you are in luck as Binks is a clip-on version of the classic kasavu saree that you can drape under a minute.
+For ladies still learning the fine art of saree draping, you are in luck, as Binks is a clip-on version of the classic kasavu saree that you can drape in under a minute.
 It also comes with a tailor-made blouse based on your measurements.
-Apart from this you also get jasmine flowers, safety pins (VERY IMPORTANT), chandan, bindi, earrings, and a scrunchie.
+Apart from this, you also get jasmine flowers, safety pins (VERY IMPORTANT), chandan, bindi, earrings, and a scrunchie.

 img-user-sreepathy

-9839 Followers
+10018 Followers

 An Instagram-addict who’s also an aspiring chef, a foodie, and a comic book geek who binge watches The Simpsons every week.